-The county of Suffolk, like the rest of East Anglia, is a gem for birding.
-Few have mastered its diversity.
+Like the rest of East Anglia, it is a gem for birding.
 From the Stour in the South, to the Waveney and Broads.
 From the Brecks in the West to the coast in the east, the county provides something for everyone.

 In the East of the county are the river valleys, and many warblers amongst the reeds.
 The estuaries of Suffolk have their own variety.
 There is one main reservoir in the county, Alton Water, near Ipswich which continues to be a good birding spot.
 The coast however is a world of its own.
 Minsmere, Landguard, Orfordness all spring to mind.
 Bittern, Marsh Harrier, and Avocet all breed here.

-There are many, many more and the details of the site, including what you might be able to see can be found on the relevant web pages for the organisations mentioned.
-The new avifauna for the county will be published soon.
+Some top spots are referred to below, but there are many, many more and the details of the site, including what you might be able to see can be found on the relevant web pages for the organisations mentioned or listed in the reserves section.
 For details on all field guides for the county, on all aspects of wildlife contact the Suffolk Naturalists’ Society.
-Please continue to respect the county.
 Sensible parking and keeping to footpaths keeps the continued relationship between birders and landowners in the county at a good level.
 As mentioned there are many sites where rare breeding birds nest.
 All those species in East Anglia, have a fully wardened site where those birds can be viewed without disturbance.
 Contact the main organisations for dates of events where you can really benefit from the diversity of the reserves.
-If you have any questions, or feel that you could add something to this list then please contact James Cracknell.

 Reservoir (Anglian Water)